donut.system

 :donut.system.plugin/system-merge

-This gets merge with a system via (merge system system-merge), meaning that plugin values will take precedence over those already in the system.
+This gets merge with a system via (recursive-merge system system-merge), meaning that plugin values will take precedence over those already in the system.

 :donut.system.plugin/system-update